RESEARCH 101 - QUALITATIVE METHODS WITH DANYA KEENE

 - Quantitative - compare test scores

-- The effects of moving from high to low poverty differed for boys and girls
+- The effects of moving from high to low poverty differed for boys and girls- Interview boys and girls individually to find out how their stories differ

-- What are qualitative methods?
+- What are qualitative methods?- Interviews

 - Focus groups

-- Start with broad question
+- Characteristics of qualitative methods -- INDEDUCTIVE not deductive- Steps:- Start with broad question

 - Do some observations and look for patterns